 - Bring a large pot of water to a boil.

-- Wash the tomatoes and score twice (these cuts should be very shallow), forming two perpendicular lines.
+- Meanwhile, wash the tomatoes and score twice, forming two very shallow perpendicular lines, lengthwise.

-- Once the water is bowling, add the tomatoes (about 2-3 at a time) into the water and let sit for about 30 seconds, then remove and place in a large bowl.
+- Once the water is boiling, add the tomatoes, about 2-3 at a time, into the water and let sit for about 30 seconds, then remove and place in a large bowl.